NYTGameHints

 This is the longest answer and the one most likely to slip past a quick theme read.

-As a puzzle enthusiast, I treat the hardest word as the key to the board because it usually reveals the theme pattern hiding underneath and points you toward the Strands solution list for today.
+As a puzzle enthusiast, I treat the hardest word as the key to the board because it usually reveals the theme pattern hiding underneath.

 Date banner